Subclavian Vein

 • Pneumothorax; Non-compressible bleeding; Hemothorax; DVT

-In a prospective, randomized trial comparing both techniques, Byon et al found the supraclavicular approach yielded a shorter puncture time (20 seconds faster) and decreased the incidence of guidewire misplacement (unintentionally advancing the guidewire cephalad into the ipsilateral IJ) when compared with the IC approach (0 vs 20.4%).
+In a prospective, randomized trial Byon et al comparing both techniques found the supraclavicular approach offered a shorter puncture time (20 seconds faster) and significantly reduced the incidence of guidewire misplacement into the ipsilateral internal jugular vein when compared with the IC approach (0 vs 20.4%).
 The infraclavicular approach was also 4x more likely to require >3 attempts.
-So, while though they may have similar success rates and the supraclavicular approach may be quicker (though clinically irrelevant), the supraclavicular approach offers some relevant advantages.
-The supraclavicular approach allows for continuous visualization of the advancing needle, is associated with few overall attempts, and avoids the potential for “pinch-off syndrome,” or kinking of the catheter as it passes between the first rib and clavicle.
+While the success rates of both techniques are similar, the supraclavicular approach provides clinically meaningful advantages: continuous visualization of the advancing needle, fewer overall attempts, and the elimination of "pinch-off syndrome," where the catheter kinks as it passes between the first rib and clavicle.

 Unless there is a contraindication to perform this via a supraclavicular approach, I know which I will be performing.